facebook/create-react-app/packages/react-scripts/template/README.md

 By default, the production build is a fully functional, offline-first [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).

+Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience:

+ * All static site assets are cached so that your page loads fast, regardless of network connectivity (such as 2G or 3G).
+Updates are downloaded in the background.
+ * Your app will work regardless of network state, even if offline.
+This means your users will be able to use your app at 10,000 feet and on the Subway.
+ * On mobile devices, your app can be added directly to the users home screen, app icon and all.
+You can also re-engage users using web **push notifications**.
+This eliminates the need for the app store.

 The [`sw-precache-webpack-plugin`](https://github.com/goldhand/sw-precache-webpack-plugin)
 is integrated into production configuration, and it will take care of generating a service worker file that will automatically